Dung24-6/Dung24-6/README.md

 _**The purpose of learning is growth, and our minds, unlike our bodies, can continue growing as we continue to live.**_

 Mortimer J. Adler

+_**Those who are blessed with the most talent don't necessarily outperform everyone else.
+It's the people with follow-through who excel.**_

+Mary Kay Ash